Nagaland Jobs : Apply for Guest Faculty vacancy in Nagaland University

 Applications are invited for various teaching positions in Nagaland University.

-Nagaland University is inviting applications from eligible candidates for the post of Guest Faculty in the Department of Zoology.
+Nagaland University is inviting applications from eligible candidates for the post of Guest Faculty in the Department of Environmental Science.

+Also Read: Assam Career : Apply for Library Assistant vacancy in Lakhimpur Girls’ College

 No. of posts : 1

-How to apply : Candidates can appear before the interview board on aforesaid date with their curriculum vitae (bio-data) along with all original testimonials in support of their educational qualifications and experience.
+How to apply : Candidates can appear before the interview with their CV and original testimonials

 Detailed Advertisement : Click Here